ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 # 10 Conclusion

 This study provides the first systematic benchmark of large language models on the task of geolocating colonial-era Virginia land grants directly from narrative abstracts.
-Across nine model–pipeline combinations evaluated on 43 grants with rigorously verified ground truth, the findings show that an off-the-shelf one-shot prompt to the o3-2025-04-16 model achieves a mean positional error of 23.4 km—matching or outperforming a standard professional GIS workflow while reducing cost by two orders of magnitude and latency by three.
+Across ten model–pipeline combinations—including two non-LLM baselines—evaluated on 43 grants with rigorously verified ground truth, the findings show that an off-the-shelf one-shot prompt to the o3-2025-04-16 model achieves a mean positional error of 23.4 km—dramatically outperforming both a professional GIS workflow (71.4 km) and a deterministic Stanford NER geoparser (79.0 km) while reducing cost by two orders of magnitude and latency by three.
 Contrary to expectations, granting LLMs external geocoding tools does not automatically improve results.

 The implications for digital history are immediate: large corpora of archival land records can now be mapped at state scale in hours rather than months, facilitating quantitative studies of settlement, labor, and landscape change.
 At the same time, failure modes are highlighted that demand scholarly caution and procedural safeguards are outlined, including hybrid verification and periodic re-benchmarking.
 Taken together, the results validate LLM-assisted geocoding as a viable, resource-efficient complement to traditional geospatial research, and chart a path toward fully spatially-enabled colonial archives.